 To access it:

-Spotify offers presets like Bass Booster, Treble Booster, and genre-specific options like Rock, Hip-Hop, and Classical.
-You can also drag the individual frequency dots to fine-tune.
+Spotify offers presets like Bass Booster, Treble Booster, Rock, Hip-Hop, and Classical.

 For AirPods Pro, we found that keeping adjustments under 3 dB works best.
-Going higher than that tends to introduce distortion on bass-heavy tracks, especially at higher volumes.
+Going higher tends to introduce distortion on bass-heavy tracks at higher volumes.
+Also, if you have Spotify Premium, set streaming quality to Very High (320 kbps) under Settings > Audio Quality since this single change often makes a bigger difference than any EQ tweak.
+The free tier caps at 160 kbps.

 If your AirPods are connected but sound is coming from your phone, the Spotify EQ won’t help.
 That’s a Bluetooth routing issue, not an audio quality problem.